The Counseling Center is here to help students make the most of their university experience, both personally and academically.

 For more information, browse the rest of our site.
 The About Us section has information about our staff, confidentiality, and FAQs.
 Or call x3500 and arrange to speak with a clinician.
-You can also learn more about our services and what to expect at an intake appointment by viewing the videos below, or by clicking here.
+You can also learn more about our services and what to expect at an initial consultation appointment by viewing the videos below, or by clicking here.

 A Message on Recent Events